 The plant’s genus name comes from the Latin word ‘evolvo’, which means unraveled or untwisted.

 This is a reference to this type of convolvulus plant that does not twine and twist around a climbing structure.

-The specific epithet, glomeratus, means clustered into a round head as a reference to the way the flowers grow.
+The specific epithet, glomeratus, means clustered into a round head to reference how the true blue flowers grow.

 - Hawaiian Blue Eyes